Newspaper Tree – SICK Science

 Newspapers are made from trees and trees grow… so it only makes sense that you should be able to grow a newspaper tree, right?
-What?
-You have doubts?
 Roll several sheets of newspaper into a tube, tear the tube in a few spots, and an eight foot tall tree suddenly appears!

-- Unfold a section of the newspaper and tape the sheets of newspaper together, making one long column of pages.
+Unfold eight sections of the newspaper and tape the sheets of newspaper together, making one long column of pages.

-- Use the cardboard tube as a guide to roll the newspaper into the shape of a tube.
+Place the cardboard tube at one end of the newspapers.
+Center it along the edge and use it as a guide to roll the newspaper into the shape of a tube.

-- Starting at the top end of the newspaper roll, cut the edge of the newspaper down to the middle of the cylinder.
+Starting at the top end of the newspaper roll, cut the edge of the newspaper down to the middle of the cylinder where it is taped.
 Turn the roll a quarter turn and make another cut from the top down to the middle.
 Do this two more times so you have four equal strips.